Projects Overview

 Performance Scoring‘s Projects management module allows users to organize tasks into Projects.
 Each Project has a start date, deadline, creator, team members, and viewers and includes all the Tasks needed to complete that Project.

-Users with “Create/Edit Projects” permission can initiate a new Project by accessing the “Projects List” in the main navigation, clicking “New Project,” and entering details such as start date, deadline, name, subtitle, and a brief description.
+Users can initiate a new Project by accessing the “Projects List” in the main navigation under “Projects”.
+Once on the Projects page, click “New Project”, and enter details such as start date, deadline, name, subtitle, and a brief description.
 Additionally, the Project owner, viewers, and team members are selected, and if necessary, the Project can be linked to meetings and associated with organizational initiatives.
+Finally, tasks for the Project can be created before saving the Project.

 Tasks in Projects

-After creating a Project, users need to add Tasks to it.
-By clicking on the Project details and then “New Task,” Tasks can be defined.
-These Tasks serve as components of the larger Project and can be assigned to specific individuals.
+Tasks serve as components of the larger Project and can be assigned to specific individuals.
 The start and end dates for tasks don’t need to be precise; rather, it’s an exercise in breaking down the Project into manageable parts.
+As stated earlier, Tasks can be added during Project creation, or users can add or edit Project Tasks by opening an existing Project.

 Project On or Off-Track?